-Both the Speaker Delay and Delay allow the signal to be delayed by a given number of samples (a given amount of time).
-The only differences between the Speaker Delay and Delay is the total amount of delay available and the amount of DSP resources used by each block.
-The Speaker Delay uses far less DSP resources than the Delay and should be used first, whenever possible.
-Note that the total amount of delay available from each block will vary with sampling rate.
+Both the speaker delay and delay allow the signal to be delayed by a given number of samples (a given amount of time).
+The only differences between the speaker delay and delay is the total amount of delay available, thus the amount of DSP resources allocated to each block.
+The speaker delay uses far less DSP resources than the delay and should be used first, whenever possible.
+Note that the total amount of delay available depends on the sampling rate.
 For convenience, if both the standard and extra delay are used, parameters for both can be displayed simultaneously on a single control screen.

-For linking purposes, Speaker Delays are linked only to other Speaker Delays, and Delays are linked only to other Delays.
-Typically the Speaker Delay is useful when aligning speaker drivers or other locations where only a short delay is required.
-This leaves processing available for other functions.
+For linking purposes, speaker delays are linked only to other speaker delays, and delays are linked only to other delays.
+Speaker delay is typically used when aligning speaker drivers or other locations where only a short delay is required.
+This leaves more DSP processing available for other functions.

-Delay - Amount of delay added to the signal (presented in milliseconds, feet, or meters).
+Delay - Amount of delay added to the signal (displayed in milliseconds, feet, or meters).

-Temperature - Local temperature, used to calculate the speed of sound though air and thus the distance orresponding to the delay time.
+Temperature - Local temperature, used to calculate the speed of sound though air and thus the distance corresponding to the delay time.